baisy24/CESM2_addheat/README.md

 ## This project is used to add diabatic heating to CESM2/CAM6

-To use, simply put all the F90 files into your $CASEDIR/SourceMods/src.cam/
+To use, simply put all F90 files into your $CASEDIR/SourceMods/src.cam/ directory

 ## Descriptions of the F90 scripts: